hrydgard/ppsspp-site/docs/faq.md

 ## Does PPSSPP work on Chromebooks?

 Chromebooks can run the Android version of PPSSPP.
 However it has not yet been adapted for keyboard input, so you'll want to use an external bluetooth controller for now.

+## How do I turn off buffered rendering in PPSSPP 1.14 or later?

+The option is still there, but now it's under "Speedhacks" and called "Skip buffer effects".

+Note that it may cause various rendering issues and missing graphics depending on the game, just like before.

 ## How do I get the IPEGA Red Knight (and similar IPEGA pads) to work with PPSSPP?